trinitronx/raspbian_bootstrap/README.md

 Chef doesn't offer a omnibus chef-client for raspberry pi yet.
 This bootstrap script helps get around that by building ruby2.2 and gem installing chef-client onto the node.

-Before you start make sure of the following
+Before you start check the following:
 * your chef workstation environment is setup and ready with knife
 * your pi is on the network and you can login as root
 * have some patience - this will take a while

+This script has been tested against raspbian-wheezy but should likely work gracefully for other linux systems.

 ## installation ##